tinyBigGAMES/VindexLLM/README.md

                      │  ──► Sample (temp, top-K/P, min-P, repeat)   │
                      └──────────────────────────────────────────────┘
 ```
 Prefill processes all prompt tokens in parallel using batched matmul shaders.
 Autoregressive generation runs one token at a time using matvec shaders.
-Both paths share the same KV cache, which uses TQ3 compression to reduce VRAM usage by 10.7× compared to F32.
+Both paths share the same KV cache, which uses TQ3 compression to reduce VRAM usage by ~9× compared to F32.

 ## Current Status

 Dense inference is working end-to-end.
 The engine loads a Gemma 3 4B GGUF, tokenizes a prompt with chat template formatting, runs the full forward pass on the GPU, and generates coherent text with configurable sampling.
+A complete interactive chat system with persistent memory and RAG is built on top of the inference engine.

 **What works today:**